Capps Green Zomaya Memorial Award 2022 – announcement of winnner

 - When nominating recent Award and Prize winners, please remember that a person cannot be rewarded twice for substantially the same body of work.

-Capps Green Zomaya Memorial Award 2020 – Announcement of Winners
+Capps Green Zomaya Memorial Award – Announcement of Winner

-The Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry and the Capps Green Zomaya Memorial Trust are pleased to announce that the 9th Capps Green Zomaya Award will be shared jointly by Sharan Bagal of AstraZeneca and Julien Michel of the University of Edinburgh.
+The Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry and the Capps Green Zomaya Memorial Trust are pleased to announce the winner of the 10th Capps Green Zomaya Award.

 Capps Green Zomaya Memorial Award – Previous Winners

 The 11th Award was made jointly to Dr Julian Michel and Dr Sharan Bagal.